mochi-hpc/mochi-auth-examples/README.md

 In this example, Munge is used only as a first step, in an `authenticate` RPC, for the client to send a key to the server.
 This key is encrypted as a payload to `munge_encode`, and decoded on the server.
 The server stores the information about the client, namely its `uid` and its `key`.
 This example only stores the information about one client.
-In a real service, an access control component would maintain a hash table of authenticated clients and their key.
+We won't bother storing more as this examples has limitations that will be addressed in the next example.

 Associated with the client's `uid` is also a sequence number (`seq_no`), which starts at 0.
 Any subsequent RPC after authentication will not rely on Munge.
 Instead, the client uses its